Ethan-Dewit/SmartDisplays/web_api/README.md

 # How to Run

-1. Instal flask with: pip install flask
+1. Install flask with: pip install flask
-2. Instal panadas with: pip install pandas
+2. Install panadas with: pip install pandas
 3. Enter your virtual enironment with:
     a. virtualenv env
     b. source env/bin/activate